 I love apple pies, but sometimes I get bored by the typical cinnamon-flavored pie, so when I saw a recipe for Lemon Apple Pie in a hundred-year-old cookbook, I decided to give it a try.

 The pie was delightful – and nothing like any apple pie I’ve ever had before.
 Chopped apples are smothered in a tart lemony sauce.

-Here is the original recipe:
+Here’s the original recipe:

 Here’s the recipe updated for modern cooks:

-2/3 cup brown sugar
+1 cup sugar

 1/2 cup water

 1/2 cup saltine crackers (about 12 crackers), rolled fine (I put the crackers in a plastic bag and crushed with a rolling pin.)

 Heat oven to 425° F. Put the sugar, water, egg, lemon juice, and lemon rind in a bowl; stir to combine.
 Add the crushed saltine crackers and chopped apples, stir.
 Turn into pastry-lined pie pan.
 Cover with top crust and flute edges.
 Brush crust with a small amount of milk; sprinkle with sugar.
 Bake in oven for 10 minutes; then reduce heat to 350° F. Bake an additional 20 to 30 minutes or until crust is lightly browned and juice just begins to bubble.